 What does the test result mean?

-If MMA and homocysteine levels are increased and the vitamin B12 level is mildly decreased, then an early or mild B12 deficiency may be present.
-This may indicate a decrease in available B12 at the tissue level.
+If your MMA and homocysteine levels are increased and your vitamin B12 level is mildly decreased, then an early or mild B12 deficiency may be present.
+This may indicate a decrease in your available B12 at the tissue level.

-If only the homocysteine level is elevated and not MMA, then the person may have a folate deficiency.
-This distinction is important because giving folate to some who is B12-deficient will treat the anemia but does not treat the neurologic damage, which may be irreversible.
+If only your homocysteine level is elevated and not MMA, then you may have a folate deficiency.
+This distinction is important because giving folate to someone who is B12-deficient will treat the anemia but does not treat the neurologic damage, which may be irreversible.

-If both MMA and homocysteine levels are normal, then it is unlikely that there is a B12 deficiency.
+If both your MMA and homocysteine levels are normal, then it is unlikely that you have a B12 deficiency.